 As Stephanie, the proud and somewhat selfish whale trainer in Rust and Bone, who suffers a horrific accident and falls apart but is then is saved by her relationship with the tortured Ali (played completely wonderfully by Matthias Schoenaerts) once again illustrated just how superb she is when conveying really painful emotion – the scene in the hospital when she is visited by her friend and told of the severity of her injuries, puts a lump in your throat, which then later turns into triumphant tears as she faces who she has now become and helps Ali out of his own struggle in the process.

 But there’s one film of hers I’m desperate to see and which bizarrely never got a release in the UK, either in the cinemas or on DVD – James Gray’s The Immigrant.
-I remember being blown away by the evocative trailer where we see Cotillard’s Polish refugee Ewa Cybulska embark at Ellis Island for a new life in turn of the century America, only to be caught up in Joaquin Phoenix’s dangerous business dealings and pulled between him and Jeremy Renner’s vaudeville magician.
-Every frame looked so stunning but then it would, because it was courtesy of one of my favourite cinematographers, Darius Khondji (Se7en and Panic Room are just 2 of his renowned list of credits) and the movie’s critical response mentioned it in the same breath as Roberto Rossellini and Elia Kazan.
-Apparently the only way I can see the film is to track down a copy in America.
+I remember being blown away by the evocative trailer where we see COTILLARD’s Polish refugee Ewa Cybulska embark at Ellis Island for a new life in turn of the century America, only to be caught up in Joaquin Phoenix’s dangerous business dealings and pulled between him and Jeremy Renner’s vaudeville magician.
+Every frame looked so stunning but then it would, because it was courtesy of one of my favourite cinematographers, Darius Khondji, and the movie’s critical response mentioned it in the same breath as Roberto Rossellini and Elia Kazan.
+Apparently, the only way I can see the film is to track down a copy in America.
 I’d better get on with that.

 So there you have it.
 Why I think she’s the greatest and if you still need convincing of her mind-blowing talent, take a look at the movies I’ve mentioned and I think you’ll agree that MARION COTILLARD is an actress extraordinaire.